 What data sources and methodology do we use to assess a drug's harm-benefit balance?

-One of the main objectives of our publications is to provide health professionals (and thereby their patients) with the clear, independent, reliable and up-to-date information they need, free from conflicts of interest and commercial or corporate pressure.
+One of the main objectives of our publications is to provide health professionals (and thereby their patients) with clear, independent, reliable and up-to-date information that is free from all conflicts of interest and supports high-quality care.

 Prescrire is structured in such a way as to guarantee the quality of the information provided to our subscribers.
-The Editorial Staff comprise a broad range of health professionals working in various sectors and free from conflicts of interest.
+The Editorial Staff comprise a broad range of health professionals working in various sectors, with no conflicts of interest.
 We also call on an extensive network of external reviewers (specialists in the relevant area, methodologists, and practitioners representative of our readership), and each article undergoes multiple quality controls and cross-checking at each step of the editorial process.

 About Prescrire: How we work > HERE

 Our editorial process is a collective one, as symbolised by the “©Prescrire” byline.
 Prescrire is also fiercely independent.
 We are funded entirely by our subscribers, carry no paid advertising, receive no grants or subsidies of any kind, and have no shareholders.
-No company, professional organisation, insurance system, government agency or health authority has any financial (or other) influence whatsoever over the content of our publications.
+No company, professional organisation, insurance system or authority involved in the field of health care has any influence, financial or otherwise over the content of our publications.

 About Prescrire: Financing > HERE